Joachim III of Constantinople

-Joachim was born in Istanbul in 1834, with Aromanian origin from Kruševo.
+Joachim was born in Constantinople on 30 January 1834, with Aromanian origin from Kruševo.
 He was educated in Vienna.
-In 1858-1861, he was the deacon in the holy temple of St George.
+In 1858–1861, he was the deacon in the holy temple of St George.
 In 1864, he was elected bishop of Varna and in 1874 bishop of Thessalonica In the time of his first reign, he worked on the improvement of the financial state of the Patriarchate.
 In 1880, he founded the magazine Truth and did various other charitable acts.
 He is seen as one of the most prominent and important patriarchs of the twentieth century and modern times.

+In his 1911 encyclical, Joachim III said that holding church services in the Aromanian language was against the teachings of the Eastern Orthodox Church and threatened clergy performing services in Aromanian with defrocking and excommunication.